<img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 In the children’s toys category, the long partnership between Nottingham Spirk and Little Tikes ensured a competitive edge.

-Their collaboration began in the early 1970s, when Nottingham Spirk, recognizing the untapped potential in the company, helped to propel Rotadyne founder Tom Murdough to change the name to Little Tikes and focus on children’s products.
-Over the course of 35+ years, the combination of the company's existing expertise in rotational molding and Nottingham Spirk's product design ingenuity propelled Little Tikes to new heights, creating innovative, high-quality products.
+Their collaboration began in the early 1970s, when Nottingham Spirk, recognizing the untapped potential in the company, helped Rotadyne founder Tom Murdough decide to change the name to Little Tikes and focus on children’s products.
+Over the course of 35+ years, the combination of the company’s existing expertise in rotational molding and Nottingham Spirk's product design ingenuity propelled Little Tikes to new heights, creating innovative, high-quality products.

 A toddler in the Little Tikes Airplane SwingThrough their collaboration, Nottingham Spirk developed over 65 patented inventions for Little Tikes and revolutionized the toy market with the first playhouses and kitchen sets made of durable, brightly colored plastic.
 Additional product lines included large riding toys, sandboxes, outdoor playsets, wagons, and children’s furniture.
 These innovations became the cornerstone of the brand’s success, driving its market presence and ensuring a competitive edge.